-Sales and Marketing, Heitz Wine Cellars
+Sales and Marketing, Heitz Cellar

 Harrison is ambidextrous, meaning he can open a bottle of wine with either hand when he needs to.
 And his family’s strategy for standing out in the crowd hasn’t changed in 54 years.

 What are the most rewarding aspects of your work?

 It’s great to hear stories from people around the world who celebrate all kinds of milestones and occasions with Heitz wines.
 When they share their special memories, I realize the positive, far-reaching impact of our small family business.

 The greatest challenge for any business is trying to stand out in the crowd year after year.
 Our team stays focused on a simple strategy: quality and consistency.
 That is our 54-year legacy, and it is also our vision for the future.

 Our motto at the NVV is "cultivating excellence."
 What does this phrase mean to you and how do you cultivate excellence at your winery?

 We believe our commitment to quality is the best path to excellence.
 Our family started out with the goal of trying to make the best Napa Valley Cabernet Sauvignon, and our team is still motivated by that idea today.
 We have tried to establish a dynamic workplace where innovation and initiative are encouraged.
 As part of that philosophy, our winemaking team recently updated their laboratory to make it easier to conduct experiments and monitor quality.
 Over the years, our wines have been internationally recognized for their excellence.
 We always take time to celebrate achievement with our team and to single out individuals who helped make it happen.
 Then we remind ourselves not to rest on our laurels.

 What do you think makes Napa Valley unique compared to other wine regions?